Mervyn Tuchet, 2nd Earl of Castlehaven: Trial on charges of rape and sodomy

-In 1630, Castlehaven was publicly accused of raping his wife and committing sodomy with two of his servants.
+In 1630, Castlehaven was publicly accused of allowing another man to rape his wife and committing sodomy with two of his servants.
 Castlehaven's son, James, claimed that it was the extent of Castlehaven's "uxoriousness" toward his male favourites which led to his initial lodging of a complaint.

 At a trial by his peers, it was stated that one such favourite, Henry Skipwith, had arrived at Fonthill Gifford in 1621 and that within a few years he was so close to Castlehaven that he sat at the family's table and was to be addressed as "Mister Skipwith" by the servants.
 Several years later, Giles Broadway arrived at the house and received similar treatment.
-It was not long before Castlehaven was providing Skipwith with an annual pension, and he was accused of attempting to have Skipwith inseminate his daughter-in-law, to produce an heir from Skipwith instead of his son.
-In fact, the countess and Skipwith had an adulterous relationship.
+It was not long before Castlehaven was providing Skipwith with an annual pension, and he was accused of attempting to have Skipwith inseminate both Anne and her daughter Elizabeth, to produce an heir from Skipwith instead of his son.

 Charges were brought against Castlehaven on the complaint of his eldest son and heir, who feared disinheritance, and were heard by the Privy Council under the direction of Thomas Coventry, Lord High Steward.
 Lady Castlehaven gave evidence of a household which she said was infested with debauchery, and the Attorney-General acting for the prosecution explained to the court that Castlehaven had become ill because "he believed not God", an impiety which made Castlehaven unsafe.
 However, he insisted he was not guilty and that his wife and son had conspired together in an attempt to commit judicial murder.
 All witnesses against Castlehaven would gain materially by his death (as the defendant put it: "It is my estate, my Lords, that does accuse me this day, and nothing else") and "News writers throughout England and as far away as Massachusetts Bay speculated about the outcome."

 Castlehaven maintained his innocence, and the trial aroused considerable public debate.
 After some deliberation, the Privy Council returned a unanimous verdict of guilty on the charge of rape.
 The sodomy charge was also upheld, but by a slim margin as not all jurors agreed that actual penetration had taken place.
 The case remains of interest to some as an early trial concerning male homosexuality, but ultimately its greatest influence proved to be as a precedent in spousal rights, as it became the leading case establishing an injured wife's right to testify against her husband.

 Castlehaven was convicted for his sexual crimes: namely the "unnatural crime" of sodomy, committed with his page Laurence (or Florence) FitzPatrick; and assisting Giles Browning (alias Broadway) in the rape of his wife Anne, Countess of Castlehaven, in which Lord Castlehaven was found to have participated by restraining her.
 Attainder was decreed.
 Under the terms of the attainder, Castlehaven forfeited his English barony of Audley, created for heirs general, but retained his Irish earldom and barony since it was an entailed honour protected by the statute De Donis.